-GC Collective
+the GC Collective Podcast

 At the conclusion of CSBC's May Board Meeting and Champions Celebration, Pete Ramirez and Sarah Graham welcome CSBC Executive Board Vice-Chair Jonathan Sakovich.
 They highlight some of the board's key considerations for the future and the encouragement experienced during the Champions retreat.
-Listen in to hear what it is like to be on the board, and to learn a valuable life lesson from Jonathan himself - "don't poke the bear."
+Listen in to hear what it is like to be on the board and to learn a valuable life lesson from Jonathan himself - "don't poke the bear."

 Email us at podcast@csbc.com